digpublishing/catalogues-study/content/scholarly-content/utility.md

 Heavily technical information on artworks, such as conservation information, is not relevant to the work of every catalogue user, but those who need it note that museums catalogues are one of the only places to find such information:

-> I always appreciate the technical information because that's something you're not going to get from any sort of peer reviewed journal.
+> I always appreciate the technical information because that's something you're not going to get from any sort of peer-reviewed journal.
 You're not going to get it from anywhere else but from the museum.

 \